-2012 DRINKING WATER QUALITY REPORT TOWN OF HANOVER DEPARTMENT OF PUBLIC WORKS HANOVER, MASSACHUSETTS 02339 DEP PWSID # 4122000
+2013 DRINKING WATER QUALITY REPORT TOWN OF HANOVER DEPARTMENT OF PUBLIC WORKS HANOVER, MASSACHUSETTS 02339 DEP PWSID # 4122000

-This report is a snapshot of drinking water quality that we provided in 2012.
+This report is a snapshot of drinking water quality that we provided in 2013.
 Included are details about where your water comes from, what it contains, and how it compares to state and federal standards.
 We are committed to producing drinking water that meets all state and federal drinking water standards.
-We are committed to providing you with information because informed customers are our best allies.